forfd8960/buildwithrs.dev/buildwithrs.dev/blog/2025-10-14-build-a-real-time-chat-app-with-rust-tokio/index.md

  So, to build real time text-based chat app, there are some issues that need to resolve:

-* How to make the app real time: We use `TCP` to build the connection between client and server, and send message to client real time.
+* How to make the app real time
 * How to Decode from the raw bytes from TCP connection, and Encode the Message and send through the TCP Connection?.
 * How to build a multi-client server to accept clients conn.
 * How to dispatch the Message from one user to other users(clients).